Legacy Begins When Experience Finds Its Direction

 That is where the idea of Legacent begins.

-Continue the Path
+And so, to Continue the Path

-If this page resonates with you, the next step is to explore how legacy becomes a daily practice.
+To explore how legacy becomes a daily practice.

 Download the Reflection Guide